Table of Contents

 - It is safe, eliminating entire error classes – for example, null pointer exceptions don’t exist in Kotlin.

-- It is user friendly, allowing the use of both existing JVM, Android, and browser libraries and Java IDE tools.
+- It is user-friendly, allowing the use of both existing JVM, Android, and browser libraries and Java IDE tools.

 RustRust is a systems programming language with quite narrow use cases.
 Although it isn’t essential for most programmers to learn it, it is useful for anyone who plans to do any form of systems coding in the future.
 Sponsored by Mozilla, Rust appears to have a lot of growth potential.
 A recent survey by Stack put Rust at the top of the most loved languages list for the third year running.
 It also made the top 10 most wanted languages, reinforcing its position on our list.
-Although it isn’t a super common language yet, Rust has a lot of features which make it very favourable.
+Although it isn’t a super common language yet, Rust has a lot of features which make it very favorable.
 These include:

 - Its speed.
 Rust is super fast, making it great for web development.

 - It is safe.
 As a similar language to C and C++, Rust has the distinction of being significantly safer.